ckopec-dev/Stem-Cheatsheets/Electronics.md

   - Total resistance = (R1 * R2) / (R1 + R2)
   - Total capacitance is the sum of each capacitance

+## Gates

+Gates are logic circuits.
+They take binary input and produce binary output.
+0 = no electricity, 1 = positive electricity.
+- AND: both 1 inputs = 1 output
+- OR: one or more 1 inputs = 1 output
+- NOT: one 0 input = 1 output (known as inverter circuit)
+- NAND: one or more 0 inputs = 1 output
+- NOR: all 0 inputs = 1 output

 ## Components

 ### LEDs